 Mark and Bettina

-Born in Yorkshire England but having grown up in Zambia, Mark had already traveled thousands of miles by the time he moved to New York in September 1994 (from Florence, Italy where he had gone to watch the World Cup in 1990 and stayed for four years).
-His first job in NYC was at The Odeon in Tribeca, and he soon found living space in a rented loft in Williamsburg.
-By 1998 he and his roommate/business partner Andrew Tarlow had secured the lease to an old diner on Broadway and Berry and convinced talented chef Caroline Fidanza to sign on to the project which became Diner.
+Born in Yorkshire England but having grown up in Zambia, Mark had already traveled tens of thousands of miles by the time he moved to New York in September 1994 (from Florence, Italy where he had gone to watch the World Cup in 1990 and stayed for four years).
+His first job in New York City was at The Odeon in Tribeca, and he soon found living space in a rented loft in Williamsburg.
+By 1998 he and his roommate/business partner Andrew Tarlow had secured the lease to an old diner on Broadway and Berry and convinced talented chef Caroline Fidanza to sign onto the project which became Diner.
 Many years of fun followed, resulting in more restaurants (Bonita, Marlow & Sons) and a family.
 Mark and his wife Bettina eventually came across a small farm in the Berkshires and by 2010 decided to give up the city life to experience country living, raising pigs, sheep and chickens.
 Mark commuted a while longer before deciding to sell his share of the Brooklyn businesses to his partner.
-It did not take long for Mark's love of "restaurateuring" to kick in, and Prairie Whale opened its doors on October 17 2012.
+It did not take long for Mark's love of "restaurateuring" to kick in, and Prairie Whale opened its doors on October 17, 2012.

 Chef, Prairie Whale, from opening day Oct 17, 2012 through August 2022: Stephen Browning